-Back when I first started writing emails, honestly I didn’t think there was much to subject lines.
+Back when I first started writing emails, I didn’t think there was much to subject lines.
 How hard can they be to write, right?

-When I give advice about writing I always try to do it by showing examples, samples that either me or my colleagues personally wrote, or I came across, for example in my own inbox.
+When I give advice about writing I always try to do it by showing examples, samples that either I or my colleagues personally wrote, or I came across, for example in my own inbox.
 This is what you can expect in the following series of articles about email copywriting.

 A few months ago I was preparing to send out a free e-book to a list, which would strengthen engagement and direct recipients to our site.

 It was not until the morning we were supposed to send out the newsletter when it struck me how should I phrase it.
 I did not write “gift” or “free” in there.
 This was my idea:

 [Name of the boss] is away on a trip, so I quickly give you an e-book

 And this brought a 49% open rate and 20% CTR.
 Because it was unusual, personal, and interesting.
 And when the idea came to me, I was in such a hurry to write it down that I left my half-drank coffee outside.

 According to a study by Convince&Convert, 35% of people open emails solely because of the subject lines.
 (Of course, the numbers may vary based on the sample and when the studies were conducted.
 HubSpot in 2012 found that this number may be as high as 47%.)

 C&C also says that out of those who report an email as SPAM, 69% do so because of the subject line.